 SE Asia – China – Central Asia – Caucasus – Turkey – Europe

 “If we could keep going, where would we go?” one of us said to the other as we neared the end of one of our earlier trips.
 The dream of an extended journey became a reality for us in 2009.
-Chris took a year’s unpaid leave, and we bought a one-way ticket to Bangkok.
+Chris took a year’s unpaid leave, and we bought one-way tickets to Bangkok.

 Our route took us to Paris via Thailand, Laos, China, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Azerbaijan, Georgia, Turkey, Greece, Albania, Montenegro, Croatia, Slovenia, Italy, Austria, Germany, Switzerland and France.
 We cycled just over 17,000 km, and took other transport for about 3,000 km for a total overland jouney of about 20,000 km in just under 11 months.